paulf-999/airflow_templates/README.md

 To create a local install of Airflow containing the prerequisite files, run `make`!

-### Running Airflow locally, post-install

-To subsequently run Airflow (post-install), do the following:

-* In a terminal window, navigate to the Git repo root and enter `make start_webserver`
-* In another terminal window, navigate to the Git repo root and enter `make start_scheduler`

 ### Scripted Airflow variable creation via CLI

 To create an Airflow variable, add / change the entries listed in the Makefile recipe `create_airflow_variables`